-A rich Chocolate Bundt Cake with Sour Cream is kicked up even more with the surprise filling!
+This Chocolate Bundt Cake with Sour Cream is perfect for birthdays and special occasions, yet easy enough for a family dinner!
 Scroll down for tips for making perfect Bundt cakes.

 A Bundt cake is an easy way to make a dessert for a crowd.
 No layers to frost and it slices like a dream.
 But you’ll want to make sure your cake comes out in one piece, so I’m sharing some hints to making the perfect Bundt cake.

-- You’ll want to prep your pan properly so your Bundt cake releases in one piece.
+- PRO-Tip: Prep your pan properly so your Bundt cake releases in one piece.
 If you have a newer non-stick Bundt pan, a flour-oil cooking spray like Baker’s Joy is usually adequate.
 Just spray right before you add the batter so the spray does not puddle at the bottom.

 - This double coating works better than a spray-on all pans.
 If that does not work, you may need to bite the bullet and purchase a new Bundt pan.

-- Look for a recipe with sour cream which adds moisture and a touch of acidity to balance the sweetness.
+- PRO-Tip: Look for a recipe with sour cream which adds moisture and a touch of acidity to balance the sweetness.
+Plus, the acid works on the gluten bonds in the flour, helping to tenderize the cake.
 This chocolate Bundt cake with sour cream has a lovely moist crumb!